What’s wrong with your board?

-by George Kohlrieser Published 6 July 2021 in Brain circuits • 2 min read
+by George Kohlrieser Published July 6, 2021 in Brain Circuits • 2 min read

 We all want to be strong leaders, but to do so it is important to periodically self-check your behavior and interactions with others.
 Here are four core principles you should always keep in mind.